mikeacjones/syntaxsugar.io/posts/2020/optional-query-params-dynamic-sql.md

 }
 ```

-To produce a map like this, our data-weave is going to get a bit more complicated too.
+To produce a map like this, our Input Parameters data-weave is going to get a bit more complicated.

 Paste the following data-weave into your `Input Parameters` field